FOOD GUIDELINES

 HOME LUNCH

-Packed lunch from home must be well balanced and nutritious.
-Exclude candy and other highly sugar-based foods with excessive quantities of additives, salt, and preservatives.
-Nutritious foods include whole grain products, fresh fruits, vegetables, and protein.
-Chips, nuts, whole grapes, and other food that may cause choking hazard are not appropriate for young children.
-All food sent from home must be cut into small pieces.
+If you are packing a lunch at home, pack a well balanced, nutritional meal, excluding candy and other highly sugared foods with excessive quantities of additives, salt and preservatives.
+Nutritious foods include whole grain products, fresh fruits and vegetable and proteins.
+Chips, nuts and other food with choking hazards not appropriate for young children.

 PEANUT BUTTER